salehparsa/HostInfoFlask/README.md

 Once deployed, you can access the application via your web browser:

-Local Setup with Ingress: Navigate to `http://localhost` in your browser.
-Or `curl http://localhost/api` from your terminal if you want to get the `json` result.
+Local Setup with Ingress: Navigate to `http://localhost/app` in your browser.
+Or `curl http://localhost/app/api` from your terminal if you want to get the `json` result.
+This application has a `health` endpoint that returns `200` if it's up and running and you can access it via `http://localhost/app/health`

 If you encounter any issues accessing the application, verify that the Ingress controller is routing traffic correctly and that your resources are properly configured.

+### Access the Grafana

+This project contains the deployment for Grafana as well.
+You are able to access it via `http://localhost/`

+### Connect Prometheus to Grafana

+In order to create a Datasource in Grafana for connecting to Prometheus you just need to use `http://prometheus:9090` as Prometheus server URL.

 ### Troubleshooting